Lopinavir/ ritonavir capsules

 Brand Name: Kaletra

 Managing HIV infection in combination with other medicines.
-Lopinavir/ritonavir capsules is not a cure for HIV infection or AIDS.
+Lopinavir/ritonavir capsules are not a cure for HIV infection or AIDS.

 - you are allergic to any ingredient in lopinavir/ritonavir capsules

 - you are taking alfuzosin, astemizole, atorvastatin, cisapride, dihydrolam, an ergot derivative (eg, ergotamine), ergonovine, flecainide, fluticasone, lovastatin, methylergonovine, midazolam, pimozide, propafenone, rifampin, simvastatin, St. John's wort (Hypericum perforatum), terfenadine, tipranavir, triazolam, or voriconazole

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using lopinavir/ ritonavir capsules:

 Some medical conditions may interact with lopinavir/ritonavir capsules.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: